rajarshisaha95/DLMD-DiffEx/README.md

 4. generate_LASSO_dataset.m/generate_SVM_dataset.m contain codes to generate the synthetic datasets.

 The directory labelled Python codes contains implementation of decentralized training of neural networks for MNIST digit classification.
 Simply executing dlmd_diffex.py should give the results.

-Please note that this repository is still a work in progress and there might be some issues related to platform dependencies.